Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

-Suppose that two nodes share $n$ entangled qubit pairs whose assumed state is $|\beta_{ij}\rangle$, with $i,j \in \{0,1\}$.
-One of the two nodes, called the Verifier, wants to check if the Other Party has been compromised.
-Thus, the following procedure (graphically illustrated in Figures \ref{fig:AC1} and \ref{fig:AC1-BlockDiagram}) is repeated $m < n$ times. \begin{enumerate} \item Using a public and authenticated classical channel, the Verifier sends a classical message to the Other Party, for starting a quantum teleportation process \cite{Bennett1993} where a qubit in the state $|\psi\rangle$ has to be transferred from the Other Party to the Verifier.
-The message contains the identifier of the entangled qubit pair to be used in the quantum teleportation process, plus one bit $s$ (selector) to specify whether $|\psi\rangle = |0\rangle$ (when $s=0$) or $|\psi\rangle = (|0\rangle + |1\rangle)/\sqrt{2}$ (when $s=1$) (with uniform probability). \item The Other Party prepares a qubit in the state $|\psi\rangle$ and performs the operations required by the quantum teleportation protocol, finally sending two classical bits $b_1$ and $b_2$ to the Verifier, over a public and authenticated classical channel. \item The Verifier applies $U$ to its half of the qubit pair that is supposed to be entangled, where \begin{itemize} \item $U = X^{b_2}Z^{b_1}$ if $i=0,j=0$; \item $U = X^{\bar{b}_2}Z^{b_1}$ if $i=0,j=1$; \item $U = X^{\bar{b}_2}Z^{\bar{b}_1}$ if $i=1,j=0$; \item $U = X^{b_2}Z^{\bar{b}_1}$ if $i=1,j=1$; \end{itemize} \item The Verifier applies $H^s$, then measures the state of the resulting qubit in the computational basis, obtaining a classical bit $v$. \item The Verifier concludes that the Other Party has been compromised if and only if $v=1$, $\forall i,j$.
-In any other case, the Verifier cannot decide.
-The output is $v$. \end{enumerate}
+$v \leftarrow 0$, $k \leftarrow 0$ \quad where $v \in \{0,1\}, k \in \mathbb{N}$\\ WHILE ($(k<m)\wedge(v=0)$) DO \begin{enumerate} \item $k \leftarrow k+1$ \item Using a public and authenticated classical channel, the Verifier sends a classical message to the Prover, to start a quantum teleportation process \cite{Bennett1993} where the state $|\psi\rangle$ of a qubit has to be transferred from the Prover to the Verifier, with the sacrifice of a Bell state $|\beta_{ij}\rangle$.
+The message contains the identifier of the Bell pair to be used in the quantum teleportation process, plus one bit $s$ (selector) to specify whether $|\psi\rangle = |0\rangle$ (when $s=0$) or $|\psi\rangle = (|0\rangle + |1\rangle)/\sqrt{2}$ (when $s=1$) (with uniform probability). \item The Prover prepares a qubit in the state $|\psi\rangle$ and runs the quantum teleportation protocol, finally sending two classical bits $b_1$ and $b_2$ to the Verifier over a public and authenticated classical channel. \item The Verifier completes the quantum teleportation protocol, using $b_1$ and $b_2$.
+Then, the Verifier applies $H^s$, then measures the state of the resulting qubit in the computational basis, obtaining a classical bit $v$. \end{enumerate} IF $v=1$ THEN output ``compromised'' ELSE abort. \end{scriptsize} \end{bclogo}